 From a purists perspective, it is not the watch for me.
 But Rolex doesn’t have to live off of purists and only a single digit percentage of their customers probably care about these things.
 If you belong to the purists category, you have to realize we’re a niche compared to the total number of Rolex buyers out there.
 On the other hand, Rolex knows and cares enough to realize that a little twist like the red writing on the dial will speak to the imagination of some collectors and purists as well.

 What has remained is the typical Sea-Dweller feature, the automatic helium valve.
-The new Rolex Sea-Dweller reference 126600 also keeps the ceramic bezel with continuous minute markers, but has a gloss dial again (the 2014-2017 Sea-Dweller had a matte dial).
+The new Rolex Sea-Dweller reference 126600 also keeps the ceramic bezel with continuous minute markers, and has a matte dial again.
 Inside the new Rolex Sea-Dweller is also a new movement, the reference 3235 that I also briefly mentioned in yesterday’s article on the new Rolex Datejust 41.
 This movement has a Parachrom blue hairspring, a Chronergy with optimized energy efficiency and a power reserve of 70 hours.
 Of course, like all Rolex watches, the accuracy is guaranteed to be between -2 and +2 seconds deviation per day (on average).

 The price has increased a bit since the last Sea-Dweller introduction in 2014 (with a – then – retail price of 8500 Euro) and now retails for 10.350 Euro including taxes.